-This mobile home remodel is a personal favorite of mine for a few reasons.
-Of course, it’s a beautiful home and the remodel was well done but there are more things that will keep this home in my top 5 favorite remodels of all time.
+This 1978 mobile home remodel is a personal favorite of mine for a few reasons.
+Of course, it’s a beautiful home and the remodel was well done but there are a couple more things that will keep this home in my top 5 favorite remodels of all time.

 Another reason was far more personal.
 Since we had moved into our home, I had been looking for the manufacturer’s name as well as the model year.
 The only thing we knew about it was that it was a 70’s model single wide.
-The title was long gone and there was no record with the DMV.
-I started buying mobile home magazines, vintage ads and manuals from eBay and other sources but found nothing at all until I stumbled upon this mobile home remodeling blog.
-It just happens to be an exact replica of our single wide with only a few small differences.
-I was finally able to learn the manufacturer and model of my own home.
-I also ended up with quite an extensive collection of mobile home related stuff so it was certainly a win-win situation.
+When I stumbled upon Kathy’s blog all my questions were answered.
+This 1978 mobile home just happens to be an exact replica of our single wide with only a few small differences.
+I was finally able to learn the manufacturer and model of my own home thanks to Kathy.

-Kathy has taught me what is possible with my mobile home with no imagination needed and given me a perfect picture of what could eventually be.
-I hope you are able to be inspired as well!
+Kathy has taught me what is possible with my mobile home and given me a perfect picture of what could eventually be.

 Let’s start with the exterior.
-This home is a 14×60 Homette that was manufactured in 1978.
+This mobile home is a 14×60 Homette that was manufactured in 1978.

 After the remodel: